 How Dangerous is Valium?

 Valium was initially developed to create sedative agents that were both safer and more effective than the other drugs typically used at the time (barbiturates and meprobamate).
 Though successful, since Valium does have fewer side effects, it is still dangerous, especially for those who don’t follow their doctor’s prescriptions.

-The majority of Valium abusers combine it with other drugs like alcohol, a depressant, or prescription sleeping pills or painkillers, not knowing the dangers that come with these drug cocktails.
-They do this to intensify Valium’s sedative effects, but doing so puts users at a significantly higher risk of overdose.
-It is common for some users to use Valium as a heroin substitute, and some people have used it along with methadone, a longer-acting prescription opioid that acts similarly to morphine.
+The majority of Valium abusers combine it with other drugs like alcohol or prescription sleeping pills or painkillers, not knowing the dangers that come with these drug cocktails.
+These groups of people are at a significantly higher risk of overdose.

 Valium Abuse Statistics

 - Possession of any amount of diazepam (a controlled substance) without a valid prescription can lead to felony charges.